 So after some scrambling around and taking photographs, I whizzed down the hill to the lake, which is a peaceful spot, despite the fact that today lots of school kids were walking about there.
 I am glad they are getting their exercise.

-As I contemplated the lake, I looked down at my feet and saw hundreds of beech nuts.
-Not surprising in a predominately beech forest, but what was odd was that some of them were pink.
+As I contemplated the lake, I looked down at my feet and saw hundreds of acorns.
+There are a few European oaks in this predominately beech forest, but what was odd was that some of them were pink.
 This made me look closer, and I realised that many of these nuts were just germinating.
 If you look closely, you can see the process beginning.
 If anyone knows why they go pink, do let me know!

 After that, it was time to go home, as I’d already missed my lunch.
 So up the hill I peddaled, out of the forest, along the avenue of houses of the extremely wealthy right by the forest, to the train station, across the main road, and into my neighbourhood.
 Fast forward 6,000 years of civilisation.
 So I wonder, 6,000 years from now, who will be trudging over earthen mounds and contemplating our lives, will they even be human or will we have left the earth by then?